akasahilsingh/AeroFeed/README.md

 - **Modern & Clean UI:** Aesthetically pleasing design for an enjoyable reading experience.
 - **Fully Responsive:** Adapts to all screen sizes, from mobile to desktop.
-- **Light/Dark Mode:** Theme switcher for comfortable reading in any lighting condition.
 - **Dynamic Content:** Powered by the Strapi headless CMS for easy content management.
 - **Admin Panel:** A dedicated dashboard for creating, editing, and managing blog posts.
 - **Blog Search:** (Coming Soon) Functionality to search for posts.